-Types of Rain Gauge
+1. Types of Rain Gauge

-1. Non-Recording Rain Gauge
+a.
+Non-Recording Rain Gauge

 Figure: Non-recording Rain Gauge (Symon’s rain gauge)

-2. Recording Rain Gauge
+b.
+Recording Rain Gauge

-a.
+i.
 Tipping Bucket Type Rain Gauge:

-It is the type of rain gauge that consists of a pair of bucket arrangement that is arranged in such a way that when 0.25 mm of rain falls in one bucket, it tips automatically bringing the other bucket in position.
+It is the type of rain gauge that consists of a pair of bucket arrangements that is arranged in such a way that when 0.25 mm of rain falls in one bucket, it tips automatically bringing the other bucket in position.

 Figure: Tipping Bucket Rain Gauge

-b.
+ii.
 Weighing Bucket Type Rain Gauge:

 The weighing bucket-type rain gauge consists of an arrangement of a bucket mounted on a weighing scale.

 Figure: Weighing Bucket Rain Gauge

-c.
+iii.
 Floating Type Rain Gauge: